Here's an amusing article from the WSJ… sort of old news now, but also a story about old inventory, so maybe my delay in posting this is appropriate.

 Four weeks after Mr. Romney withdrew from the presidential race, Mr. Harlin sent out an email blast declaring “Romney Shop Sale Begins Today!”
 The message read: “This is a great opportunity to stock up for future campaigns.”

-I wonder if any of the candidate merchandisers tried to “be Lean” — finding local suppliers (or a company like American Apparel who produces clothing in L.A.) or finding a way to order in small batches?
+I wonder if any of the candidate merchandisers tried to “be Lean” — finding local suppliers (or a company like American Apparel that produces clothing in L.A.) or finding a way to order in small batches?